 The chair and department will not sign any withdrawal form after the last day to officially withdraw as listed on the UVU Schedule unless one more of below are met at a minimum and then only with support from the faculty member:

-If not a Technology Management student: if the student is wanting to withdraw from all classes after the withdrawal period and Technology Management is not their home department, they need to work through the department chair of their major.
+If not a Technology Management and Mechatronics student: if the student is wanting to withdraw from all classes after the withdrawal period and Technology Management and Mechatronics is not their home department, they need to work through the department chair of their major.
 If the student is only dropping one class, the criteria above applies and the request is submitted to the department chair after discussion with the faculty member.

 An Incomplete (I) Grade is only given due to an extenuating circumstance.
 The final decision to issue an Incomplete grade is up to the instructor.
 Review the following criteria taken from Policy 523 at for information on when an incomplete grade can be given: